-This tract provides habitat for a variety of big game species (mule deer, whitetail deer, pronghorn antelope), predators (coyote, fox, badger), upland game birds (sharp tail grouse, Hungarian partridge), other non-game mammals, raptors and various songbirds.
 The proposal does not include any land use change which would yield changes to the wildlife habitat.

 The proposed action will not impact wildlife forage, cover, or traveling corridors.
 Nor will this action change the juxtaposition of wildlife forage, water, or hiding and thermal cover.

-There are no unique or critical wildlife habitats associated with the state tract and we do not expect direct or cumulative wildlife impacts would occur as a result of implementing the proposal.
-The proposed action will not have long-term negative affects on existing wildlife species and/or wildlife habitat because of its relatively small scale.
+The nominating lessee has indicated that if they purchased these tracts, the land use would remain as grazing land.
+There are no unique or critical wildlife habitats associated with the state tracts and we do not expect direct or cumulative wildlife impacts would occur as a result of implementing the proposal.

+The proposed action will not have any negative affects on existing wildlife species and/or wildlife habitat.